 Give yourself daily scalp massages

-“Many oily scalp sufferers experience greasy-looking hair around the roots to the mid-lengths, then the ends are super dry and brittle,” says Yates.
-Instead of over-washing and then over-conditioning to tackle the hair challenge, she recommends using an industry staple, a Mason Pearson brush, to massage your scalp as well as distribute your hair’s natural oil/sebum from mid-lengths to the ends.
+“Many oily scalp sufferers experience greasy-looking hair around the roots to the mid-lengths, then the ends are super dry and brittle,” says Kerry Yates, a trichologist, hairstylist and founder of Colour Collective.
+Instead of over-washing and then over-conditioning to tackle the hair challenge, she recommends using a massage hair brush to massage your scalp as well as distribute your hair’s natural oil/sebum from mid-lengths to the ends.

 Use less conditioner